maximilianventura/Ontology-Constrained-Retrieval-for-Historical-RAG/README.md

 Each statement is represented as a structured record containing:

 - source entity (SRC)
-- relation (PID)
+- relation (PID – Wikidata Property ID)
 - destination entity (DST)
 - optional temporal metadata
-- natural language linearization
+- natural language linearization of the fact

 The statements are embedded using the model: